charlesvardeman/dotfiles-pre25/README.md

 #### Homebrew casks

-### Mamba
+### Mamba Miniforge

-The "Live coding 1" session with Jeremy Howard does a walk through of installing using the [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) installers.
+The "Live coding 1" session with Jeremy Howard does a walk through of installing using the `mambaforge` installer.
+Since this video, mamba has been integrated into the main [Miniforge](https://github.com/conda-forge/miniforge) installer.
 This is the _fastest_ way to get a functional python environment with some sensible defaults.
+The install instructions on the miniforge webpage are pretty good to get a working install.
 It is highly recommended to have a look at [Beginner's Guide to Mambaforge Installation](https://qbiwan.github.io/fastpages/mamba-installation)